Should you be looking at international schools in Hong Kong, or are local schools accessible?

 How can I find the best international school in Hong Kong for my children?

 For deeper knowledge and even more insight, you can contact Top Schools Asia.
-They offer personal consulting that’ll take into account what you and your kids are looking for in a school and find something within your remit and budget.
+They offer personal consulting that will take into account what you and your kids are looking for in a school and find something within your remit and budget.

 How many international schools are there in Hong Kong?